yuval-k/chainlink-twitter/README.md

 ## Why not just have the approver call-out to the contract to approve it?
 The thought was that we want to keep blockchain interactions to a minimum, to allow existing real-world workflows to be used on the chain gradually.

+# Future Ideas

+The general vision of this project, is to bring the block chain to where people are today.
+Some possible enhancements:

+- Eliminate the need for both LINK and ETH by using uniswap to get link on the fly when fund() is called.
+The originator will have to send extra ETH that can be refunded if needed.
+- Extend approval to email - the trusted third party can email a special email address the approval text
+- Allow for automated approval - In software for example:
+  - a bug that has failing test - a payout can be made to a programmer once the test is no longer failing (which can be verified automatically).
+  - a bounty attached to an issue can be paid automatically once the issue is closed by the project maintainers.